anon-blue/anon.blue/README.txt

 g and you say that?             ahit the fuck upwhy cant i doshit xhziwjnxxnxnns j jxnxn m mdmcm mxbzh bznslapfiskapxjkslxjcIlove whatjxnxncnfuck iggersguck igge rsfuckniggersbfuckniggersfucmniggersguvk iggerscum stain donkey cum stain donkey eveI     want    to huh?
-What the crap is this?
-Where are all you people?  very nfdfsdfdsfsdfsdfsdfsfdsfsdfdsfsdfsdfsdfsdfsdfdsfшDesire to type political messa ges intensifies        hello am I good enough?                                 f ]]]  I'm not sure wgat to say...
+What the crap is thfffguyabaguyanall you people?  very nfdfsdfdsfsdfsdfsdfsfdsfsdfdsfsdfsdfsdfsdfsdfdsfшDesire to type political messa ges intensifies        hello am I good enough?                                 f ]]]  I'm not sure wgat to say...
 Damnit *what to say*                asdfalickmy